Beast Games lawsuit: Plaintiffs

 The plaintiffs appear on the lawsuit as Contestant 1, Contestant 2, Contestant 3, Contestant 4, Contestant 5, and Contestant 6.
 Contestants 1 and 2 are residents of Los Angeles County, California.
-Contestant 3 and 4 are residents of the state of California.
+Contestants 3 and 4 are residents of the state of California.
 Contestant 5 and Contestant 6 are residents of the United States.
-All five are individuals that were employed by the production companies as contestants of Beast Games.
+All six are individuals that were employed by the production companies as contestants of Beast Games.

 Defendants

 James Stephen Donaldson, better known as MrBeast, is an American YouTuber, internet personality, and businessman.
-With 433 million subscribers, he has the most-subscribed YouTube channel.
+With over 510 million subscribers, he has the most-subscribed YouTube channel.
 MrB2024, LLC is a production company owned by Donaldson.

 Off One's Base, LLC is an independent production company, and is one of the producers of Beast Games.
 Amazon Alternative, LLC creates unscripted television, and is a division of Amazon MGM Studios.
 The 100 anonymous individuals, referred to in the lawsuit as Does 1100, are employees whose names were not known to the plaintiffs at the time they filed the lawsuit.

 An additional defendant, MysticArt Pictures, LLC, a production and casting company, was later added to the lawsuit.
 On May 10, 2025, Mysticart Pictures, LLC was dismissed from the suit.